Laura Barraza, PhD.

 I have lived in Mexico, Costa Rica, the United Kingdom, Australia and Africa.
 I have two beautiful daughters, Daniela and Jimena, my angels and my light.
 Both are committed every day to living a life with love, honesty, happiness and community based.

 The first time I heard about the existence of Gorongosa National Park was in 2010 at an International Conference in Braga, Portugal, where I met Vasco; it was from that first moment that I knew I wanted to visit this place full of magic, mystery, biological and cultural richness and beauty without equal.
 It was not until the end of 2016 that I visited the park and couldn’t leave, my heart and my soul stayed in Gorongosa.

 For the last 30 years I have dedicated my professional life to work in the field of conservation education, community development, and research on two main areas:

 1) Cognitive processes involved in the acquisition and incorporation of environmental knowledge; and

 2) Science education, perceptions, attitudes, and knowledge about the environment in diverse cultural settings; and more recently participating in decision-making processes, indigenous knowledge systems, environmental values and cultural heritage.

-I am Associate Director of the Visitor Center and responsible for the Window on Eternity: Gorongosa Visitor Center and the Summit on Women and National Parks in Mozambique in partnership with National Geographic.
-We are designing and developing educational materials on conservation issues for our communities in the buffer zone.
-We assist and provide training to our staff and to community members in topics related to conservation education; and I am also teaching two modules at the master’s Program of Conservation Biology in the park.
+I am Associate Director of the Visitor Center and responsible for the interpretation, communication and signage of the park.
+We are designing and developing educational panels on conservation topics for our visitors and communities from the buffer zone that visit us.
+I am also part of the team planning the Summit on Women and National Parks in Mozambique in partnership with National Geographic and World Bank.
+We assist and provide training to our staff and to community members in topics related to conservation education; and I am also teaching two modules at the master’s Program of Conservation Biology in the Park.